rjunw/genvn/README.md

 ### Story-Telling Engine

-Modular LLM framework running on a FastAPI backend to separate heavy-lifting from the lightweight Ren'Py frontend.
+Modular LLM framework running on a FastAPI backend to separate heavy-lifting from the lightweight Ren'Py/Godot Dialogic 2 frontend.
 Will start on ollama/HF for local dev, but extend to other popular APIs like Gemini/OpenAI if time permits.

 - Can add option for VLM capabilities, so user can upload an image along with text to prompt next story responses (i.e. inputting an image to setup the premise of a custom scenario)